mattxyzeth/wd-monitor/README.md

 ### Test

-There is a decent test converage for some of the functionality.
+There is decent test converage for the functionality.
 To run the suite make sure the dev dependencies are installed.

 Run with: